AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 </div>
 <br>
 They best way to start would be with either VIP Trial or regular VIP.
+This will give you unlimited access to all VIP scripts.

+There are also premium scripts which can be purchased individually.

-## How to Buy VIP Subscription
+## Buy VIP Subscription
 Once you have credits, you can <a href="https://tribot.org/repository/user_panel/vip" target="_blank">purchase TRiBot VIP</a>.

 With VIP, you can run unlimited instances of all VIP scripts!

-## How to Select a TRiBot Script
+## Select a TRiBot Script
 Open the <a href="https://tribot.org/repository" target="_blank">TRiBot Repository</a> filter by category, and pick 'Free' (meaning free for VIP users) as price.

 Here's my search for a woodcutting script: